freshsystems/wp-acf-markdown-field/README.md

 ## Installation

-Use Composer to install the `mu-plugin`.
+Use Composer to install the **mu-plugin**.

 ```
 composer require freshsystems/wp-acf-markdown-field
 ```

- If your WordPress project doesn't support [directory-based mu-plugins](https://github.com/roots/bedrock-autoloader), or you'd prefer to install the plugin as a regular `plugin`, you can override the default install path in your project's composer file (ensuring that you use the correct path to your project's plugin directory).
+ If your WordPress project doesn't support [directory-based mu-plugins](https://github.com/roots/bedrock-autoloader), or you'd prefer to install the plugin as a regular plugin, you can override the default install path in your project's composer file (ensuring that you use the correct path to your project's plugin directory).

 ```
 ...